Radial Attention: $O(n\log n)$ Sparse Attention with Energy Decay for Long Video Generation: Related Work

 \section{Related Work}

 \myparagraph{Video diffusion models.} Diffusion models have achieved state-of-the-art (SOTA) results in image synthesis~\cite{ho2020denoising,rombach2022high,podell2023sdxl,xie2025sana}.
 Researchers further extend them to the video domain.
 Early approaches~\cite{ho2022video,blattmann2023align,blattmann2023stable,guoanimatediff} adapted 2D UNets~\cite{ho2020denoising,ronneberger2015u} to handle frame sequences by adding temporal modules.
 Ever since the advent of Sora~\cite{sora}, the community has largely shifted to use DiT~\cite{peebles2023scalable} as the backbone.
 Latte~\cite{ma2024latte} first proposed decoupled spatial and temporal attention for modeling video sequences.
 To better capture long-range dependencies and jointly model spatial-temporal dynamics, recent SOTA models have adopted 3D dense attention~\cite{lin2024open,opensora2,yang2024cogvideox,genmo2024mochi,kong2024hunyuanvideo,wan2025,HaCohen2024LTXVideo}.
-However, dense attention is computationally intensive—often orders of magnitude more demanding than decoupled attention—and its cost scales quadratically with the number of frames, posing substantial challenges for both training and deployment.
+However, dense attention is computationally intensive due to the additional temporal dimension, and its cost scales quadratically with the number of frames, posing substantial challenges for both training and deployment.